microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

           - `[TpmSpecificationVersion <String>]`: String that specifies the specification version.
           - `[TpmVersion <String>]`: The version of the TPM, as specified by the manufacturer
           - `[WifiMac <String>]`: WiFi MAC address of the device
+          - `[WiredIPv4Addresses <String[]>]`: A list of wired IPv4 addresses.
+The update frequency (the maximum delay for the change of property value to be synchronized from the device to the cloud storage) of this property is daily.
+Note this property is currently supported only on devices running on Windows.
         - `[Iccid <String>]`: Integrated Circuit Card Identifier, it is A SIM card's unique identification number.
 This property is read-only.
         - `[Imei <String>]`: IMEI.
 This property is read-only.
         - `[IsEncrypted <Boolean?>]`: Device encryption status.
 This property is read-only.